rhiot/rhiot/docs/readme.md

         CustomInstaller installer = new CustomInstaller();
         installer.setTimeout(60000 * 10); //Allow up to 10 minutes to install packages
     }

+By default an installer ignores problems with the webcam packages installation and only logs the warning using a logger WARN message.
+If you would like the component to thrown an exception instead of logging a message, set `ignoreInstallerProblems` property of the `WebcamComponent` to `true`:

+    WebcamComponent webcam = new WebcamComponent();
+    webcam.setIgnoreInstallerProblems(true);
+    camelContext.addComponent("webcam", webcam);

 ## Rhiot Cloud